There have been a number of one-off infrastructure projects run in recent years:

 - Hosting of international visitors and government officials

-Latest photographs of the rebuilding work can be seen on our Flickr Page.
+More photographs of the rebuilding work can be seen in our Gallery.

 The airstrip will provide a means to deliver essential medical supplies and personnel to the region, as well as support emergency aid to rural communities in times of natural disasters.
-The construction work will take two years to complete.
+The official ground breaking ceremony took place at the beginning of May and work on clearing the land has now commened, with the construction estimated to take two years to complete.

 The mountainous and rugged terrain surrounding the base provides the perfect environment for a hydro-electric power supply.
 Health and Hope Myanmar have successfully achieved the installation of a hydro-electric power and piped clean water supply in Lailenpi which has improved the efficiency of operations.